 These photographs, taken by LIFE photographer Robert W. Kelley in 1959, show a very strange party in progress.
-A llama, a kangaroo, a monkey, some goats, several dogs and a couple of cats all get a bath in what appears to be an urban backyard, and later on, in the same place and on what appears to be the same day, they attend a party with the pianist Skitch Henderson.
+A llama, a kangaroo, a monkey, some goats, several dogs and a couple of cats are all getting a bath in what appears to be an urban backyard.
+Later, in the same place and on what appears to be the same day, they attend a party with the pianist Skitch Henderson.
 The photographs never ran in the magazine, and nor did the story for which they were taken.

 So what’s going on here?

-It’s a question that fans of Kelley’s work have wondered for a while, but another LIFE story about a llama, published two years before these pictures were taken, perhaps offers a clue.
+Another LIFE story about a llama, published two years before these pictures were taken, offers a clue.
 It was a short one-page item about Animal Talent Scouts, a company run by Bernard and Lorrain D’Essen in New York City, who provided animal actors for theater and television—including Linda the Llama.
 A small photograph of Mrs. D’Essen in her living room shows a similar assortment of creatures: several dogs, a kangaroo and a llama.
-Among the dogs, the breeds also overlap a basset hound, a sheepdog, a few greyhounds and what appears to be a saluki.
-The dark-haired woman in the later photos above might also be the same woman from the earlier photograph.
+Among the dogs, the breeds also overlap—a basset hound, a sheepdog, a few greyhounds and what appears to be a saluki.
+The dark-haired woman in the later photos mightbe the same woman from the earlier photograph.

-Contemporary news reports about the business which supply the information that Lorrain D’Essen worked in advertising, where she realized there was a market for trained animals for commercials also confirm that the D’Essen’s New York City home, at 331 West 18th St., did have a yard.
-(According to Google Maps, it still does.)
+Contemporary news reports about the business which supply the information that Lorrain D’Essen worked in advertising, where she realized there was a market for trained animals for commercials also confirm that the D’Essen’s New York City home, at 331 West 18th St., had a yard.
 Other, wilder animals with the Animal Talent Scouts agency lived in New Jersey.

-Though no record appears to exist of that particular get-together, the evidence is overwhelming.
+Though no record exists of that particular get-together, the evidence is overwhelming.
 These were no ordinary animals.
 They were—and remain—stars.